OpenAPI Specification Requirements

 HallucinateAPI Restrictions

-$ref- Gemini supports JSON Schema references, but HallucinateAPI sends only the extracted response schema fragment to Gemini, not the full OpenAPI document with
+$ref- While some providers support JSON Schema references, HallucinateAPI sends only the extracted response schema fragment, not the full OpenAPI document with

 components.
 Response schemas therefore need to be fully inline.

-- Gemini supports JSON Schema references, but HallucinateAPI sends only the extracted response schema fragment to Gemini, not the full OpenAPI document with
+- While some providers support JSON Schema references, HallucinateAPI sends only the extracted response schema fragment, not the full OpenAPI document with

 Reserved Paths